 Schwarzschild was an astronomer and astrophysicist who made important contributions to the study of stellar structure and the evolution of the universe.
 He joined the Princeton faculty in 1947.
 He died in 1997.

 Barbara Cherry trained in astronomy at Radcliffe College.
 She married Martin Schwarzschild in 1945, while he was teaching at Columbia University.
-She and he collaborated on several scientific papers.
+They collaborated on several scientific papers.
 She served as president of the Princeton League of Women Voters.

 Barbara Schwarzschild died in 2009.